March Engineering: 1980s

 In 1981 March made a half-hearted and ill-financed effort to return to F1, building cars that were little more than heavy and insufficiently stiff copies of the Williams FW07 for Mick Ralph and John McDonald's RAM Racing.
 The car was driven initially by Eliseo Salazar, but he soon quit for Derek Daly to take over.
 The team acquired a major sponsorship deal from Rothmans in 1982, but the money came too late for Herd or Adrian Reynard (who was working as chief engineer) to improve the performance of the cars.
 In 1983, McDonald started building his own cars and March was left outside F1 once more.
 The RAM-March effort was at armslength from March proper, with the cars being built at a separate factory and the only real link with March being Robin Herd.

 During this phase, March Engines (a separate company within the group) undertook a number of bespoke customer projects - a highly modified BMW M1 (which was highly unsuccessful but provided some input into the later GTP/Group C cars) and an equally unsuccessful Indycar (the Orbitor) based around the 792 chassis.

-March's attention in the early 1980s was mainly split between F2 and breaking into the IndyCar market.
+March's attention in the early 1980s was mainly split between F2 and breaking into the Indy car market.
 It is a curious irony that although March's FW07 copy bombed in Formula One, when developed into the 81C Indycar it was instantly successful (largely down to George Bignotti's direct involvement in developing the car).
 Cosworth-powered Marches won the Indianapolis 500 five straight times between 1983 and 1987.
 The March 86C actually won the race twice in a row, 1986-1987.
 On the other hand, when Williams directly licensed the FW07 design to Bobby Hillin, the resultant Longhorn cars were a failure.